If you or someone you care for is in the hospital, there are two common medical practices that you should watch out for. Here’s why:

 The longer a catheter is in place, the more bacteria can grow.
 This can cause a urinary tract infection, or UTI.
-UTIs are the most common infection that people get in hospitals in the U.S.—there are over a million cases a year.
+Catheter-related UTIs are the most common infection that people get in hospitals in the U.S.—there are over 500,000 cases a year.
 UTIs can lead to longer hospital stays and prescriptions for antibiotics.
 Sometimes the infections go to the bloodstream and cause death.
 They kill about 13,000 Americans each year.

 The risks of ulcer drugs.